MysteryPancake/GMod-Rainbow/README.md

 # Garry's Mod Rainbow Functions
-These are a bunch of functions I've made to assist people with drawing rainbow stuff in [Garry's Mod](http://www.garrysmod.com/).
-Most of them involve the [surface library](https://wiki.garrysmod.com/page/Category:surface), and cause a lot of lag.
+These functions let you draw rainbows, and cause a lot of lag.
+If you don't want lag, then use [DrawTexturedRect](https://wiki.garrysmod.com/page/surface/DrawTexturedRect).

 Use them for whatever you want, and have fun!